ACC, Big Ten, Pac-12 Alliance, and What It All Means: College Football Daily Cavalcade

 The College Football Playoff.
 The move of Texas and Oklahoma to the SEC brought the expansion momentum to a screeching halt.

-The last thing the ACC, Big Ten, and Pac-12 wants is to be a part of a 12-team tournament that’s half full of SEC schools.
+The last thing the ACC, Big Ten, and Pac-12 want is to be a part of a 12-team tournament that’s half full of SEC schools.

 The all-but-done-deal plan floating around this summer was a playoff with the six top-ranked conference champions and six other highest-ranked at-large teams.

-Take a look at where Alabama, Oklahoma, Texas A&M, and Georgia are in the preseason rankings – and with Florida, LSU and Texas not all that terribly far behind – and it’s not that hard to figure out who wins in a 12-team expansion.
+Take a look at where Alabama, Oklahoma, Texas A&M, and Georgia are in the preseason rankings – and with Florida, LSU, and Texas not all that terribly far behind – and it’s not hard to figure out who wins in a 12-team expansion.

-Going forward, assume that it all starts with the ACC, Big Ten, and Pac-12 locking arms to demand 1) equal payout of playoff money to all remaining Power Four conferences regardless of the number of teams in the CFP – which has zero chance of happening – and/or 2) a limit on the number of teams from one conference that can be in the College Football Playoff.
+Going forward, assume it all starts with the ACC, Big Ten, and Pac-12 locking arms to demand 1) equal payout of playoff money to all remaining Power Four conferences regardless of the number of teams in the CFP – which has zero chance of happening – and/or 2) a limit on the number of teams from one conference that can be in the College Football Playoff.

 You want to try taking over the world, SEC?
 Fine, but there’s a rock-hard cap of three teams per conference allowed in the tournament.